Jamie Langfield: 2013–14 season

+2014–15 season

+The 2014–15 season started well for Langfield when he started and played all 90 minutes in Aberdeen’s six matches in the UEFA Europa League qualifying rounds, in which he kept three clean sheets.
+However, Langfield played in both legs in the third round qualifying round of the UEFA Europa League against Real Sociedad as the club were eliminated from the tournament.
+Three days later on 10 August 2014, he conceded three goals, in a 3–0 loss against Dundee United in the opening game of the season.

+Despite this, Langfield continued to remain as the first-choice goalkeeper for Aberdeen.
+However, his performances soon came under criticism, as he conceded nine goals in four matches between 27 September 2014 and 17 October 2014, including a 3–0 defeat to Hamilton Academical on 17 October 2014.
+As a result, he was placed on the bench and Scott Brown was made the first-choice from the next match against Motherwell onwards.

+On 13 March 2015, Langfield made his return to the first team in goal for Brown and helped the club win 2–1 against Motherwell.
+He returned for two more matches against Dundee and Partick Thistle.
+Langfield was replaced again by Brown for the rest of the season, as Aberdeen finished second-place and again qualified for UEFA Europa League next season.
+At the end of the 2014–15 season, he made nineteen appearances in all competitions.

-Langfield was awarded a testimonial by Aberdeen in 2015.
-The match against Brighton and Hove Albion was played on 26 July 2015 and ended 1–0 with Adam Rooney scoring the only goal.
+It was announced on 5 May 2015 that Langfield was awarded a testimonial by Aberdeen.
+The match against Brighton & Hove Albion was played on 26 July 2015 and ended 1–0 with Adam Rooney scoring the only goal.
 At half time, some of Langfield's former teammates including Darren Mackie, Lee Miller, Derek Young, Lee Mair, Barry Nicholson, Scott Severin and Michael Hart played in a mini match.
 Langfield later tweeted "Thank you for everything always in mine and my family's hearts #COYR."
 He was also in consideration for the club's goalkeeping coach before the role went to Gordon Marshall.

 On 11 August 2015, Aberdeen announced that they had reached an agreement with Langfield to terminate the remainder of his contract with the club.